nextuav/docs/docs/launchpad/flight/in-flight.md

 ## Continue Mission

-If the mission pauses due to the pilot taking manual control or `Go to location` being triggered, then the mission can be resumed by clicking the `Continue Mission` option in the flight screen menu.
+If the mission pauses due to the pilot taking manual control or `Go to location` being triggered, then the mission can be resumed by clicking the `Continue Mission` option in the [Flight Screen](/launchpad/overview/flight-screen.md) menu.
 The flight mode will change back to mission mode and the drone will resume the mission from where it paused.

 ![Continue Mission](./img/in-flight-continue-mission.jpg)